 The Master of International Journalism degree is offered to students who have earned a bachelor's degree from an accredited university or college.
-For a description of the prerequisites and degree requirements, see the "Journalism"cpf 'O gf kc 'C tui' section.
+For a description of the prerequisites and degree requirements, see the "Journalism" section.

 Master of Music

 The Master of Music degree is offered to students who have earned a bachelor's degree in music from an accredited university or college.
 For a description of the prerequisites and requirements for this degree, see the "Music" section.